aldrinrenzcruz/bitbearner/README.md

 This tool simply adds or deletes `ns.` in every Netscript functions, it also adds/deletes `await` for the functions it's needed.
 This is to say that the user will still have to manually remove instances of `export async function main(ns)`.

-I haven't fully explored the game, so feel free to correct any errors you find.
+I haven't fully explored the game, so I'd appreciate if you'd let me know about any errors you encounter.

 # About this tool
 I've created this converter mainly to practice coding, therefore it's in a <em>very simple</em> state right now.